-Using results from the cost-effectiveness model, we estimated the potential budget impact of adding tirzepatide for patients with T2DM with inadequate glycemic control on current background therapy.
-We used the tirzepatide placeholder price from the base-case analysis (placeholder price of \$4,643.50 per year) and three threshold prices (at \$50,000, \$100,000, and \$150,000 per QALY).
-Potential budget impact is defined as the total differential cost of using tirzepatide rather than the relevant existing therapy for the treated population, calculated as differential health care costs (including intervention costs) minus any offsets in these costs from averted health care events.
+Using results from the cost-effectiveness model, we estimated the potential budget impact of adding tirzepatide to current background therapy for patients with T2DM with inadequate glycemic control.
+We used the tirzepatide placeholder price from the base-case analysis (placeholder price of \$4,643.50 per year) and three threshold prices (at \$50,000, \$100,000, and \$150,000 per QALY) when comparing tirzepatide plus background therapy to injectable semaglutide plus background therapy in order to align with the HBPB comparisons made within the cost-effectiveness analyses.
+Potential budget impact is defined as the total differential cost of using tirzepatide rather than the relevant existing therapy for the treated population, calculated as intervention costs minus any offsets in these costs from averted health care events.
 All costs were undiscounted and estimated over a five-year time horizon.

-The analysis included the estimated number of individuals in the US who would be eligible for tirzepatide.
-To estimate the size of the potential candidate population for treatment, we used inputs for the total US adult population size (~265 million)62, overall T2DM prevalence (14.6%)63 proportion of patients with diagnosed T2DM (76.7%)63, and the proportion of patients having failed background therapy and considering a second-line treatment and thus eligible for tirzepatide (16.2%).64 Applying these sources results in estimates of 4,805,931 eligible patients in the US.
-For the purposes of this analysis, we assumed that 20% of these patients would initiate tirzepatide treatment in each of the five years, or approximately 961,186 patients per year.
+The analysis included the estimated number of individuals in the US who would be eligible for treatment with tirzepatide.
+To estimate the size of the potential candidate population for treatment, we used inputs for the total US adult population size (~265 million)66, overall T2DM prevalence (14.6%)67, proportion of patients with diagnosed T2DM (76.7%)67, and the proportion of patients having failed background therapy and considering a second-line treatment and thus eligible for tirzepatide (16.2%).68 Applying these sources results in estimates of 4,800,000 eligible patients in the US.
+For the purposes of this analysis, we assumed that 20% of these patients would initiate tirzepatide treatment in each of the five years, or approximately 960,000 patients per year.
 Tirzepatide drew market share proportionally from each of the model comparators over the five-year time horizon.

-Market shares were derived from analyst projections based on primary market research, company reports, and key opinion leader surveys.65 Specifically, we set the initial market shares for injectable semaglutide equal to a calculated 2021 market share for the GLP-1 RA class (15.1%), while the market share for empagliflozin was set to a calculated 2021 market share for the SGLT-2 inhibitor class (12.7%).
+Market shares were derived from analyst projections based on primary market research, company reports, and key opinion leader surveys.69 We set the initial market shares for injectable semaglutide equal to a calculated 2021 market share for the GLP-1 RA class (15.1%), while the market share for empagliflozin was set to a calculated 2021 market share for the SGLT-2 inhibitor class (12.7%).
 The remaining market share was attributed to background therapy.

-The aim of the potential budgetary impact analysis is to document the percentage of patients who could be treated at selected prices within five years without crossing a potential budget impact threshold that is aligned with overall growth in the US economy.
+The aim of the potential budgetary impact analysis is to document the percentage of patients who could be treated at select prices within five years without crossing a potential budget impact threshold that is aligned with overall growth in the US economy.
 For 2021-2022, the five-year annualized potential budget impact threshold that should trigger policy actions to manage access and affordability is calculated to be approximately \$734 million per year for new drugs.